Downtown Tucson's Fresh Take

 Video: Tucson's Urban Core

-Strolling the urban core
+Strolling the Downtown Core

-When we emerge from the Fourth Avenue underpass, the impossible-not-to-walk-to beats of overturned-buckets-turned drums create an anticipatory soundtrack, as we burst into the sizzling neon of Downtown proper.
+When we emerge from the Historic Fourth Avenue underpass, the impossible-not-to-walk-to beats of overturned-buckets-turned drums create an anticipatory soundtrack, as we burst into the sizzling neon of Downtown proper.
 To our right is the historic Hotel Congress, which has anchored the east end of the street since 1919.
 Today, it attracts young and old alike and is home to Club Congress, a nationally renowned live-music nightclub.
 Across from it is the Rialto Theatre—a vaudeville stage turned furniture warehouse, turned adult movie theater, turned condemned building—which has been beautifully renovated and converted into a performance space that showcases top music acts from around the nation.

 Congress Street has an embarrassment of riches when it comes to restaurants.
 There is the posh Maynards Market & Kitchen, located in the restored historic Amtrak train depot—trains pass through here to this day (hence the underpass), and it’s a thrilling rush when dining al fresco.
 Hub Restaurant and Creamery is famous for its adventurous ice creams.
 (We opted for Honey Ginger and Salted Caramel—two scoops of heaven, served up in house-made waffle cones.)